 Captain Jack Fritz Grants for Young Rider Graduate Program

-With funding provided through the Carol Lavell Gifted Memorial Fund, support for young professionals, The Dressage Foundation is pleased to offer a maximum of five grants of up to $500 each to individual participants to attend the USDF/USEF Young Rider Graduate Program.
+With funding provided through the Carol Lavell Gifted Memorial Fund, support for young professionals, The Dressage Foundation is pleased to offer grants of up to $500 each to individual participants to attend the USDF/USEF Young Rider Graduate Program.
 Past participants/auditors may also apply; however, preference will be given to first-time attendees.

 The Captain Jack Fritz Young Professionals Grants were created to help applicants to the "USDF/USEF Young Rider Graduate Program," who are in need of financial assistance in order to attend, if qualified and accepted by USDF.
 Riders interested in attending the Young Rider Graduate Program must apply to USDF, the program administrator, at USDF website.

 If you are accepted into the Program and genuine financial assistance is needed in order to attend, please complete the application found at the link in the right-hand sidebar (desktop computers) or below (mobile).
 Applications must be received by TDF on or before December 1st to be considered, and a final decision will be announced as quickly as possible, prior to the start of the Young Rider Graduate Program.